SetProtocol/STIPS/STIPS/STIP-008.md

     - Get the equity and debt units for each component in the Set, sum any external equity positions to Default positions
     - Add adjustments calculated in previous step to equity and debt units calculated in this step
     - Multiply resulting units by `totalQuantity`

+### IModuleIssuanceHookV2
+#### Inheritance
+- IModuleIssuanceHook (inheritance not implemented but in essence it is)

+#### Functions
+> function getIssuanceAdjustments(ISetToken _setToken, uint256 _setTokenQuantity) external view returns (int256[] memory, int256[] memory)
+- Each implmentation will be different however it should return two arrays: 1) adjustment for equity positions (Default + External) and 2) adjustment for debt positions.
+There is an implicit third argument, the `components` array, adjustments for a given component should be inserted in the index of that component in the components array.
+If there is no adjustment to be made than 0 should be inserted.
+An adjustment is defined as the difference between what one expects the *positionUnits* to be after issuance vs what they are currently stored as on the SetToken.
+For example, if there is a USDC position that has an external equity position stored as 100 USDC and after issuance it would be updated to 102 USDC then the USDC slot in the `components` array would be 2.

+> function getRedemptionAdjustments(ISetToken _setToken, uint256 _setTokenQuantity) external view returns (int256[] memory, int256[] memory)
+- Each implmentation will be different however it should return two arrays: 1) adjustment for equity positions (Default + External) and 2) adjustment for debt positions.
+There is an implicit third argument, the `components` array, adjustments for a given component should be inserted in the index of that component in the components array.
+If there is no adjustment to be made than 0 should be inserted.
+An adjustment is defined as the difference between what one expects the *positionUnits* to be after redemption vs what they are currently stored as on the SetToken.
+For example, if there is a USDC position that has an external equity position stored as 100 USDC and after issuance it would be updated to 98 USDC then the USDC slot in the `components` array would be -2.

 ## Checkpoint 3